 We remembered Paper Stratton.
 How do you weigh two different hearts and say which one contains more subjective experience?
 Nai, from their place in orbit of sol answered, "With a scale".
 So it came to be that the older dyson fleets, with fatter, heavier neonal media in their columns, would host the more beautiful dreams.
 The new fleets, with a greater variance in neonal density, would host the trickier ones.

 We couldn't test for anthropic measure.
-There was no design that could tease it out of the fabric of existence so that we could study its raw form and learn to synthesise it.
+There was no design that could tease it out of the fabric of existence so that we could study its raw form and learn to synthesize it.
 As far as any of us could tell, anthropic measure is the fabric of the existence.
-Something to do with "integrated information"?
-It seemed that it had to relate to the quantity of mass-energy too, but we could never be sure.
+So we equated anthropic measure to mass and left it at that.